seejwy/skapi-doc/user-account-tutorial/README.md

 ## edit_profile.html

-This page is for editing user's account profile.
+This page is for editing user's account profile and e-mail verification.

 (edit_profile.html)
 ```html